Series · Terraform Agents · Chapter 5

 • zone_id_slave_a in prod creates a hot standby in a second zone.
 Failover is sub-30s.
 The cost is 2× — worth it for prod, overkill for dev.

-Real-world tip: PolarDB is the right choice once your sessions table crosses ~10M rows or you need read replicas without downtime.
+Tip.
+PolarDB is the right move once your sessions table crosses ~10M rows or you need read replicas without downtime.
 Migration from RDS to PolarDB is well-documented and Terraform handles both.
 Don’t start there — RDS is simpler and cheaper at small scale.

 You have two reasonable choices on Aliyun for the vector layer:

-2. PolarDB or RDS PostgreSQL with pgvector — co-located with your relational data, free in terms of new infra, slower past ~1M vectors
+2. PolarDB or RDS PostgreSQL with pgvector — co-located with your relational data, no new infra, slower past ~1M vectors.

-For anything past prototype, I prefer OpenSearch.
-The cost is real (~¥800/mo for the smallest instance), but you get hybrid lexical+vector search out of the box, which is the right shape for retrieval.
+For anything past prototype I prefer OpenSearch.
+The cost is real (~¥800/mo for the smallest instance), but you get hybrid lexical+vector search, which is better for retrieval.
+Pure vector similarity often loses to BM25 on real queries.

 1